LongbeardCreative/beardbalm-vite/README.md

 JS / TS files are found under `/src/scripts` folder.
 All direct children of this folder will become "entrypoints" when bundled by vite, i.e. become separate files.
 Only `login.ts` and `main.ts` are by default enqueued on WordPress.
 If you create another entrypoint, you're responsible to enqueue that file via `functions.php` under `beardbalm_scripts()` function.

-For instance, if you have a new entrypoint called `home.ts`, which you'd like to load only on the homepage, simply use the `vite()` utility function, like the following:
+For instance, if you have a new entrypoint called `home.ts`, which you'd like to load only on the homepage, simply use the `Vite::load()` utility function, like the following:

 ```php
 // functions.php